 Certificates of Insurance.
 Requests for certificates of insurance, showing insurance coverage and/or naming a third party as additional insured, should be submitted at least four weeks prior to the event.
 ALSO: It is recommended that the event organizer request a certificate of insurance from its vendors and sponsors, naming the "event organizer" as an additional insured.

-An event can NOT obtain certificates of insurance for vendors or contractors which the event is paying for services.
+An event CANNOT obtain certificates of insurance for vendors or contractors which the event is paying for services.
+Also, certificates for sponsors providing food or drink are only issued with a reciprocal certificate from the food/beverage supplier.

 Authority within the rules of the sport to pay prize money to participants of the event.
 NOTE: an Elite Sanction Addendum must be completed for events that offer any one prize of over $500 (see other restrictions under Sanction Instructions).